HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 In total, 21.72% of mobile websites and 21.27% of desktop websites used an ecommerce platform.
 For 2019, the same number was 9.41% for mobile websites and 9.67% for desktop websites.

 <p class="note">Note: This increase is primarily due to improvements made to Wappalyzer to detect ecommerce websites and shouldn't be attributed to other factors like growth due to Covid-19.
-Also a minor correction was applied to 2019 stats retrospectively to account for an error and hence the 2019 percentages are slightly different than those given in the [2019 Ecommerce](../2019/ecommerce) chapter.</p>
+Also a minor correction was applied to 2019 stats retrospectively to account for an error and hence the 2019 percentages are slightly different than those given in the <a href="../2019/ecommerce">2019 Ecommerce</a> chapter.</p>

 ### Top ecommerce platforms